malik-dinar/fele-fashion-node-dynamoDB/README.md

 Install the required dependencies.
 Run the Node.js application on your AWS EC2 instance.
 Access the API using the provided endpoints.
-## AWS EC2 Instance

-You can access the hosted backend service on your AWS EC2 instance at [Instance-IP-Address].

----